LuneWeb/LuneWeb/README.md

 LuneWeb is a tool for creating cross-platform desktop applications using Luau and Typescript/Javascript, LuneWeb uses [TauriApps](https://github.com/tauri-apps) to create webviews, [Lune](https://github.com/lune-org/lune) for its utilities, luau libraries and luau scheduler, and [mlua](https://github.com/mlua-rs/mlua) for embedding luau

+## Unstable API

+LuneWeb will be getting major updates frequently until the API is flexible and enjoyable enough to be used in serious projects

 ---

 ## Platform-specific dependencies